All Procedures in One Office

 1.Your 15-Minute Complimentary Consultation.
 If new to our practice, this visit allows you to meet Dr Pete and discuss your expectations, health history and any lifestyle habits that may determine if you’re a candidate for dental implants.

 2. If you decide to move ahead your next step is a New Patient Visit.
 In this visit, Dr Pete can provide a Comprehensive Exam and a CT Scan.
-If you haven’t had a recent cleaning, Dr Pete will have you see Delilah, our Hygienist.
-You may be able to have these steps completed during your Initial Consultation or the same day.
+If you haven’t had a recent cleaning, Dr Pete will have you schedule an appointment with one of our Hygienists.

 3A.
 Replacing just one or two missing teeth.
 A treatment plan with fees will be presented that will include the procedures you’ll need to get your new single tooth dental implants: